-Stephen Wilson (American, b.
-1970)
+Stephen Wilson (American, born 1970)

-The medium is the message.
+Stephen Wilson is a conceptual artist known for work that blends a high fashion, traditional quilting, and Americana.
+He has been an industry leader in both the fashion embroidery and home embroidery world, as well as an industry speaker, writer, and educator.
+In his fine art, the medium is the message.
 There is a long list of artists that create art using traditional means.
 However, Stephen Wilson is anything but traditional.
 The medium used for his pieces is predominantly fabric and thread, combined with sculptural 3D printing, laser engraving, and painting.
-When you examine one of his pieces closely you will notice that each line and element is created with thread on top of luxurious fabrics.
+When you examine one of his pieces you will notice that each line and element is created with thread on top of luxurious fabrics.
 Some of his pieces contain millions of embroidery stitches and take hundreds of hours to create.
 Fashion influence is prevalent in his pieces.
 The fabrics used include Hermès silk, Chanel wool, fabrics by Marc Jacobs, Oscar De La Renta, Vera Wang, Ralph Lauren, Versace, Dolce & Gabanna, and Brunello Cucinelli.
-He is influenced by contemporary art, pop art, street art, graffiti, and iconography, as well as traditional quilting and handicrafts.
+He is influenced by contemporary art, Pop art, street art, graffiti, and iconography, as well as traditional quilting and handicrafts.
 Each piece is unique and expertly crafted in his Charlotte, North Carolina, studio, using both traditional and modern tools.

-Born and raised in Hoboken, New Jersey, Stephen’s early career was in the commercial fashion industry,along with a wildly successful embroidery software company, has equipped Stephen with a range of technical skills.
-Wilson relays strong messages by channeling Americana, high fashion, and traditional crafts.
+Born and raised in Hoboken, New Jersey, Stephen’s early career was in the commercial fashion industry, followed by a wildly successful embroidery software company, and now fine art that relays strong messages by channeling Americana, high fashion, and traditional crafts.